MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 ## Override configuration
 You can pass custom config when creating `TeamsFx` instance to override default configuration or set required fields when environment variables are missing.

-- If you have created tab project using VS Code toolkit, the following config values will be used from pre-configured environment variables:
+- If you have created tab project using VS Code Toolkit, the following config values will be used from pre-configured environment variables:
   * authorityHost (REACT_APP_AUTHORITY_HOST)
   * tenantId (REACT_APP_TENANT_ID)
   * clientId (REACT_APP_CLIENT_ID)